SagarDBhatt/MIT-Designing-and-Building-AI-Products-and-Services/README.md

       might cause issue.

 - Lack of generalization:
-    - Translation accuracy from language A to B does not guarantee translation of language A to C.
+    - Translation accuracy from language A to B does not guarantee translation accuracy of language A to C.